Fussy Eater? Try this!

 - Decide on the environmental cues that will help your child concentrate on eating (eg. turn TV off, sit in a well-lit area, use a familiar placemat).

 - Family style meal serves where everyone takes something from each plate provided – they can put it on their plate or onto their learning plate.
 Do this instead of plating up for the child in advance.
 It also saves on waste!

 - Try to offer a preferred food, a carbohydrate, a dairy, a fruit, a vegetable and a protein.

 - Use this time as a great chance to connect with your children.
 Eat with purpose and concentration.

 For more information on ways to combat fussy eating and so much more, join our growing tribe of parents on THRIVE, Raising Kids Who Love Real Food parents who want to protect and promote the health of our kids and empower them with the tools to do it themselves.
-The next 21 day round starts March 2017.
+The next 21 day round starts on the 16th August 2017.